Controlling the weights of simulation particles: adaptive particle management using k-d trees: Introduction

 We present a technique for the merging of particles, that extends earlier work of Lapenta~\cite{Lapenta2002317}.
 This method can operate independently of the mesh, and in any space dimension.
 The main idea is to store the particle coordinates (typically position and velocity) in a $k$-d tree.
 A $k$-d tree is a space partitioning data structure that given $N$ points enables searching for neighbors in $O(\log N)$ time~\cite{Bentley1975}.
 We can then efficiently locate pairs of particles with similar coordinates, and these pairs can be merged.
 Because the merged particles are similar, the total distribution of particles is not significantly altered.

-In section \ref{sec:general} we briefly discuss the general principles of particle management and $k$-d trees.
-The implementation of the new particle management algorithm is discussed in section \ref{sec:method}.
-In section \ref{sec:numtests} we provide numerical examples to demonstrate the method, and we compare different ways of merging particles.
+In section \ref{sec:general}, we briefly discuss the general principles of particle management and $k$-d trees.
+The implementation of the new particle management algorithm is discussed in section \ref{sec:method}, where we also introduce different ways to merge particles, which we call `merge schemes'.
+In section \ref{sec:numtests}, we compare how the merging of particles affects the particle distribution function for two test distributions.
+We also study the effect on the grid moments, such as the particle density, and compare different ways of constructing a $k$-d tree.
+As a more practical example, we show how the different merge schemes affect the evolution of the two-stream instability.